XpiritBV/vsarVSTS-Work-Item-Visualization/src/ALMRangers.Vso.WorkitemVisualization/overview.md

 ##Contributors##

-We thank the following contributor(s) for this extension: Taavi Koosaar.
+We thank the following contributor(s) for this extension: Taavi Koosaar, Mattias Sköld (Visualize from Query).